 Within a few years of the completion of the Electrical Engineering program, our graduates will be able to:

-- Apply their knowledge of fundamental and advanced Electrical Engineering topics and design practices while considering all relevant constituents, design factors, tradeoffs, societal impacts, and ethical issues,
+- Apply their knowledge of fundamental and advanced Electrical Engineering topics and design practices while considering all relevant constituents, design factors, and tradeoffs, including societal, ethical, and safety factors,

-- Leverage resources for continued learning and professional development to learn about and contribute to emerging topics in Electrical Engineering,
+- Leverage resources for continued learning and professional development to specialize in and contribute to emerging topics in Electrical Engineering,

-- Pursue advanced degrees and specialization in different fields such as Electrical Engineering, Computer Engineering, Computer Science, Bioengineering, Science, Law, or Medicine,
+- Pursue advanced degrees in disciplines such as Electrical Engineering, Computer Engineering, Computer Science, Bioengineering, Science, Business, Law, or Medicine,

-- Contribute effectively to a diverse, professional, and inclusive work environment, and
+- Contribute to a diverse, equitable, and inclusive work environment, and

 - Attain leadership positions in industry, academia, and government.

-Information on the curriculum in the electrical engineering program including requiements, courses, labs, and electives can be found on the program curriculum page.
+Information on the curriculum in the electrical engineering program including requirements, courses, labs, and electives can be found on the program curriculum page.